 • Access to Resources: Navigating healthcare, education systems, and finding the right support can be overwhelming.

-Stem cell therapy uses undifferentiated cells that can become different cell types to repair or replace damaged tissues.
 For autism, researchers are exploring various stem cells—embryonic, adult, and induced pluripotent—to see if they can improve brain function.
 The goal is to regenerate neural connections and enhance neurological health.

 Why Consider Stem Cell Therapy for Autism?